GitauHarrison/notes/databases/01_install_postgresql.md

 $ sudo apt --purge remove package_name package_name
 ```

 `purge` completely erases traces of the configuration files of a program from the system.
 It is particularly useful when you want to "start all over again" with an application because you messed up the configuration.
-See this discussion on [StackOverfolow](https://askubuntu.com/a/187891/789542).
+See this discussion on [StackExchange (askubuntu)](https://askubuntu.com/a/187891/789542).

 Now that everything has been uninstalled, you can verify the uninstallation process by running: